open-telemetry/community/projects/perf-benchmark.md

 ### Deliverables

+This is intended to be an iterative process.

 * Develop automated tooling that can be used across project repos to report current performance numbers and track changes as new features / PRs are merged.